Indicator Level

 2) During the data analysis, for each coping strategy, multiply the ‘frequency’ by the assigned ‘severity weight’, thereby getting a ‘weighted score’ per each strategy.

-4) To calculate the indicator’s value, add the RCSI scores of all the surveyed households and divide this by the total number of surveyed households.
+to calculate the mean value of rCSI, add the rCSI scores of all the surveyed households and divide this by the total number of surveyed households

 Disaggregate by